telerik/ajax-docs/api/server/Telerik.Web.UI/ClientDataSourceClientEvents.md

 Gets or sets the client-side event which will be fired when a  command occurs.

+###  OnCountRequested `String`

+Gets or sets the  client-side event which will be fired after the count has been requested from the service

 ###  OnCustomParameter `String`

 Gets or sets the  client-side event which will be fired when a custom mapping of the request parameters can be perfomred.